 (ii) Pockets of Tribal Concentration.- Tribal development envisaged a two-pronged strategy to cover both the concentrated and dispersed tribals.
 The areas of tribal concentration with 50% or above tribal population were taken up in the first instance during Fifth Plan 1974-78.
 For the dispersed tribals, Modified Area Development Approach(MADA) was devised during the Sixth Plan to cover such pockets of tribal concentration which had a population threshold of 10,000 in contiguous areas of whom 50% or more were tribals.
 A target-group or community approach marked the pockets of tribal concentration in contradiction to area of tribal concentration where area approach ruled the roost.
-In Himachal Pradesh, two such pockets Chamba and Bhatiyat Blocks were identified in Chamba district covering an area of 891 sq.km. and population of 43559.
-Coupled with tribal areas, 100% of ST population was covered under Sub-Plan treatment (2001).
+In Himachal Pradesh, two such pockets Chamba and Bhatiyat Blocks were identified in Chamba district covering an area of 881.47 Sq.Km. and population of 29455 (7.51%) of Scheduled Tribes as per 2011 census.
+Coupled with tribal areas, 100% of ST population was covered under Sub-Plan treatment.